Reading Comprehension Problems

 Fluency means the processing speed and accuracy to read words and knowing the meaning of the words.
 If a child has no fluency problem, he is reading the text rapidly in an unconscious manner and can understand what he is reading, except if a child has hyperlexia.

-Recognizing the words means being able to read known and unworn words.
-If he is able to read known words he might be memorizing or familiarizing what these printed words look like because he has seen these words several times.
+Recognizing the words means being able to read known and unknown words.
+If he can read known words he might be memorizing or familiarizing what these printed words look like because he has seen these words several times.
 If he cannot read words he has not seen, then he has reading problems---the root cause of the reading comprehension problems.

 The solution to your child's problems with fluency and recognizing the words he read